 Easy content creation and management

-HR teams need to be able to update and publish content quickly, without relying on IT or technical skills.
+HR teams need to update and publish content quickly, without relying on IT or technical skills.

 Look for:

-- A WYSIWYG editor (rich text, images, links, tables)
+- A rich text editor with images, links, tables

 - Easy drag-and-drop organization

-- Templates for consistency (e.g., policy format, how-to format)
+- Templates for consistency (policy format, how-to format)

 - Version control and edit history

-- Content ownership/roles (assign updates to specific authors)
+- Content ownership and roles (assign updates to specific authors)

 Smart automation features

-Smart knowledge platforms use automation to streamline maintenance and reduce manual overhead for HR teams.
+Smart knowledge platforms use automation to streamline maintenance and reduce manual overhead.

 Essential automation capabilities:

-- Content lifecycle management with automatic alerts when policies need review or updates, ensuring compliance without constant manual monitoring.
+- Content lifecycle management with automatic alerts when policies need review or updates

-- Smart document organization that automatically categorizes and tags content based on type and department, reducing setup time.
+- Smart document organization that automatically categorizes and tags content based on type and department

-For example: When HR updates the remote work policy, the system automatically routes it to legal for review, then to department heads for approval, and finally publishes it with employee notifications, all without manual coordination. - Built-in signature workflows that handle policy acknowledgments and approvals directly within the platform, eliminating the need for separate tools or paper processes.
+When HR updates the remote work policy, the system automatically routes it to legal for review, then to department heads for approval, and finally publishes it with employee notifications, all without manual coordination.

 Structured, centralized knowledge hub